Help is here: Set aside time for these activities to ignite your child’s interest in learning mother tongue language

 One of the live sharing sessions to look forward to is by YES 933FM DJ Lim Pei Fen.
 A mother of two, the 39-year-old is very open about sharing her experiences with motherhood on her Instagram.
 As one of the most well-known voices in Chinese radio, the veteran host will be discussing the topic of using podcasts as an alternative learning tool to hone language skills, especially in primary school children.

-Another speaker to anticipate is Ms Nurashikin Jasni (better known as Nura J), who is a former teacher turned parent influencer.
-She also started her own podcast titled A Mom Us with three mums, where they share honest conversations about family life, parenting and relationships.
+Another speaker to anticipate is Ms Nurashikin Jasni (better known as Nura J), who is a former teacher-turned-parent influencer, with her own parenting podcast.
 In her sharing session, she will be dishing tips on how to make learning the Malay language a fun and more enjoyable process.

 All sharing sessions will be held online from Aug 28; no sign-up is required.